-Molding metals into miniscule shape is a challenging task especially when it comes to metals in their solid state.
+Molding metals into minuscule shapes is a challenging task, especially when it comes to metals in their solid state.
 However, the moldability of the metal depends on its flowability under certain conditions.
 Flowability is high in thermoplastics, gels, and glasses, but most metals are too hard when solid and too fluid in their liquid states to mold with conventional techniques at the nanoscale.

 Now, Yale scientists have developed a process that allows manufacturers to essentially shape any metal and alloy and replicate even the smallest details.
-They dubbed this process as thermomechanical nanomolding that allows them to mold crystalline metals into shapes as small as a few nanometers in diameter.
+They dubbed this process as thermomechanical nanomolding, which allows them to mold crystalline metals into shapes as small as a few nanometers in diameter.

 Scientists noted, “Because the mechanism of diffusion is present in all metals and alloys, the process could theoretically be used across the board.”